UPPMAX/R-matlab-julia-HPC/docs/advanced/parallel_computing/README.md

 ![CoRA, the robotic platform for Arnold](cora.jpg)

-> CoRA, a robotic platform in which all computers sent messages to one
+> Figure 1: CoRA, a robotic platform in which all computers
+> (e.g. the one connected to the camera, another connected to the gripper, etc)
+> sent messages to one receiving computer:
-> receiving computer: an example of distributed parallelism
+> an example of distributed parallelism

 ## Why parallel computing is important